Periodic Neural Codes and Sound Localization in Barn Owls: Periodic codes

 \begin{definition} A \textit{cyclic code of length n} is a code $C$ with the property that for every $c_1c_2 \cdots c_{n-1}c_n \in C$, the cyclic permutation $c_nc_1c_2\cdots c_{n-1} \in C$. \end{definition}

 Note that cyclic codes are often defined with the additional property that the code be \textit{linear}.
-Recall that a \textit{linear binary code} $C$ is a binary code where for all $c, d \in C$, $c+d \in C$, where addition is performed bitwise over $\mathbb{F}_2$.
-Clearly, $0 \cdots 0 \in C$ for any linear code $C$.
-We do not require the extra structure imposed by linearity because most periodic codes are not linear, and in fact, a $\km$ periodic code is linear if and only if $k=0$ since these are the only $\km$ periodic codes which contain the all zeros codeword.
+A \textit{linear binary code} $C$ is a binary code where for all $c, d \in C$, $c+d \in C$, where addition is performed bitwise over $\mathbb{F}_2$.
+Clearly, the all-zeros codeword $0 0 \cdots 0 \in C$ for any linear code $C$.
+We do not require the extra structure imposed by linearity because most periodic codes are not linear, and in fact, a $\km$ periodic code is linear if and only if $k=0$ since these are the only $\km$ periodic codes which contain the all-zeros codeword.

-The following lemma shows that, although not linear, many periodic codes satisfy the cyclic property from Definition \ref{cyclicCode}.
+The following lemma shows that, although they are not linear, many periodic codes satisfy the cyclic property from Definition \ref{cyclicCode}.